dfmoralesb/MPE_tutorials/README.md

 * You will need to clone this repository to get all the data on the local computer.

 		git clone https://github.com/dfmoralesb/MPE_tutorials.git

+## Phylogenetic inference

+* [Maximum-Likelihood Phylogenetic Inference](ML.md)<br>A tutorial on phylogenetic inference with maximum likelihood

+* [Coalescent-based Species Tree Inference](substitution_model_selection/README.md)<br>A tutorial on the selection of a substitution model for phylogenetic analysis

+* [Maximum-Likelihood Phylogenetic Inference](ml_phylogeny_inference/README.md)<br>A tutorial on phylogenetic inference with maximum likelihood

 ## Maximum-Likelihood Phylogenetic Inference